marxin/texi2rst-generated/sphinx/gcc/introduction-to-gcov-tool.rst

 * merge two sets of profiles with weights.

+* read a stream of profiles with associated filenames and merge it with a set of profiles with weights.

 * read one set of profile and rewrite profile contents.
 One can scale or normalize the count values.